xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 ##Data Types

-Java is a strongly typed language and every variable must have a declared type.
+Java is a strongly-typed language, and every variable must have a declared type.

 -